metalama/website/features/code-generation/templates.md

 ---
 title: Simple, Strongly-Typed Templates
-toc: false
 ---

+{: .intro }
 Classic code generators are actually _text_ generators and don't offer you syntax highlighting, code completion, or error checking for generated code.
 Metalama is a true, strongly-typed _object-oriented code generator_ featuring T#, a unique C#-to-C# template language.

 T# templates are pure C# methods and expressions and are 100% compatible with any C# editor.
 They only differ from normal C# methods in the way that they are compiled.